Plan Your Fall Classes, Programs & Events...

 Here's the full story of why we're making this change.

-In the spring of 2013, we announced a simple change in the way we will distribute our seasonal program and events guide.
+In the spring of 2013, we announced a simple change in the way we would distribute our seasonal program and events guide.

-That change begins with the next issue of the Spectrum, which will be published in November 2013.
+That change began with winter 2014 issue, (published in November 2013).
 Two forces guided this decision: the economy, and our commitment to being as environmentally friendly as possible.

 Will you still be able to get a printed Spectrum?

 YES!
 We know how important the Spectrum is to families and individuals in Des Plaines.
 It is still the best way for us to provide you with information about our many programs and events.
 It's a quick, easy way for you to find your favorite exercise class, learn about a new sports program for your child, and check when the pools will open.
 We know that you carry it with you to work and to the doctor's office, and that you sit with your family and look through the pages for things to do together.
 So do we!
 We love the Spectrum.
-What we don't love is that thousands of the brochures are simply thrown away each season because we're sending them to people who don't want one.
+What we don't love is that thousands of the brochures were simply thrown away each season because we mailed them to people who didn't want one.

 What are we doing?

-1. We are reducing the number of Spectrum that we print each season from over 27,000 to under 10,000.
-This first step will save thousands of dollars.
+1. We reduced the number of Spectrum that we print each season from over 27,000 to about 9,000.
+This first step saves thousands of dollars.

-2. We are eliminating the mailing of a brochure to every household address in Des Plaines.
-This second step will save many more thousands of dollars.
+2. We stopped mailing a brochure to every household address in Des Plaines.
+This second step saves many more thousands of dollars.

 3. We are putting more Spectrum brochures into our facilities, to make it easier for you to get one.
-More brochures will be available at the Des Plaines Public Library, City Hall, and the History Center.
-If you want a printed copy of the Spectrum, you will not have any problem getting one.
+More brochures will be available at the Des Plaines Public Library, City Hall, the History Center, and Frisbie Senior Center.
+If you want a printed copy of the Spectrum, you should not have any problem getting one.

-4. We are using today's technology to communicate with you, so you will know when the Spectrum is available.
+4. We are using today's technology to communicate with you, so you will know when the Spectrum is available: our website, Facebook page, Twitter feeds, and e-newsletters send the information directly to your computer and smartphone.

 Will the Spectrum still be available online?